copdips/copdips.github.io/docs/posts/2021/2021-01-04-python-lint-and-format.md

 ### ignore lint error in one line

+!!! warning
+    All linters could be replaced by [ruff](#ruff), only typing checkers like mypy and pyright are not supported by ruff.

 |      linter      |                                   ignore in one line                                   |
 | ---------------- | -------------------------------------------------------------------------------------- |
 | ruff             | (2 spaces)# noqa: {errorIdentifier}                                                    |